Diderot-Language/examples/README.md

 need to install that first.
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.

 You need at least version 110.77 to build Diderot.
+You can learn the version of SML by running

+	sml @SMLversion

+If you do not install SML so that the executable <code>sml</code> is in your path, you need to (for the sake of later Diderot configuration):

+	export SMLNJ_CMD=/path/to/your/sml

 #### (2) Get Teem
 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).